thecodeteam/training/cfsummitpresos/12_Factor_Apps_For_Ops.md

 ---

+* Backing Services discovered via:
+  * Spring Cloud (pay attention to configuration files)
+  * Discovery mechanism (Zookeeper, etcd, Consul etc )
+  * Environment
+  * Avoid Customer User Provided Services

 # \#5: Build Release Run

 * Build, Release and Run are separate stages for the application life cycle.
-* Use profiles (ala Spring Boot) for running in different environments.
-Profiles should be easily grepable.
+* Use profiles (ala Spring Boot) for running in different environments or containers.
+Profiles should be easily searchable.

 > The process of turning the code into a bundle of scripts, assets and binaries that run the code is the build.
 The release sends that code to a server in a fresh package together with the nicely-separated config files for that environment (see Config again).
 Then the code is run so the application is available on those servers.

 ^Rags

+---
+![fit] (images/profiles.jpg)
 ---

 # \#6: Processes